Martin Fagan (Head Coach)

-with advice and support from Karen Davison, Mike Woodward and club coaches with regard to players with developing potential.
+with support from club coaches with regard to players with developing potential.

 For players to be eligible to represent an affiliated county, they must meet at least one of the following criteria:

 b) if in full time education, attend school/college in that county

 Once a player has made his/her choice, unless circumstances change (i.e. move out of a county to a new home and /or school), he/she will not be able to change counties during a season.

 The main aim of the selection committee is to select the strongest possible team to represent the county of Northumberland.
 This will largely be achieved by considering competition results: singles first, followed by doubles and mixed.

 - Behaviour towards team members, coaches, parents and opponents

 - The likely effects on long-term player development

 - The training and competition load on the player